firstcontributions/first-contributions/.github/CONTRIBUTING.md

 If you would like to contribute, you must first read the [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Translation Guide
 We have some rules for translation.
-If you are the first person to create a translation for your language, it is reqired that you add your language to the list found in `Translations.md`.
+If you are the first person to create a translation for your language, it is required that you add your language to the list found in `Translations.md`.

 #### Example